Quickstart

 You can easily integrate [TubeLab](https://tubelab.net/) with [n8n](https://n8n.io/) to create powerful YouTube automation workflows.

-This is a practical guide, and we'll create one example workflow:
+This is a practical guide, and we'll create a competetition tracker workflow for your YouTube channel.

-* [**Trends Tracker**](/api/automation/trends-tracker): leverages TubeLab and AI to automatically create trends reports;
+* [**YouTube Trends Tracker**](/api/automation/trends-tracker): leverages TubeLab and AI to automatically create trends reports, analysis of top competitors and new viral ideas based on your channel.

 ### Pre-requisites